Area Forecast Discussion

 National Weather Service Wilmington NC

-pressure will build in behind the front over the weekend.
+pressure will build into the area by the weekend.

 .NEAR TERM /THROUGH TONIGHT/...

 As of 330 AM Wednesday...Todays highlight will be the potential

 for thunderstorms to reach strong to possibly isolated severe

 status from midday thru well into this evening.
 Highlighted this

 Instability across the area has been lacking the past few days

 which that will change.
 The expansive closed upper low will cut

 off and drop from the southern Great Lakes to the central